usman-ahmad-22/Azure-Boards-Automate-state-transitions/README.md

 if any child work item state =  active condtion becomes True then create next step in true block "update work item details" then click on other parameters then select other fields then insert these values System.State = True

 **you can also automate other elements of azure devops services with Azure logic apps**
+### Support Me
+If you find this project useful or would like to support my work,  Your contribution will help me continue to improve this project and create new ones in the future.
+You can also show your support by giving this repository a star on GitHub.
+This will help more people discover and use the project, and let me know that you find it useful.
+To star the repository, simply click the "Star" button at the top of the page.